I. Robert Lehman: Investigation at Stanford University

 In 1957, Kornberg was offered a position at Stanford University School of Medicine.
 After coordinating the establishment of the Biochemistry department and settling in California in 1959, much of his former team followed him, including Lehman, who had already spent four years as a postdoctoral student.
 In the same year, he married Sandra, and they moved to California in July 1959.

-Lehman was appointed as an associate professor at Stanford, and shortly thereafter, they welcomed their first child.
+Lehman was appointed an associate professor at Stanford, and shortly thereafter, they welcomed their first child.
 He resumed his research and organized the classes they were to teach at the university, including molecular biology courses.
-Years later, he would be appointed as the head of the Biochemistry department at Stanford, serving from 1974 to 1979 and again from 1984 to 1986.
+Years later, he would be appointed the head of the Biochemistry department at Stanford, serving from 1974 to 1979 and again from 1984 to 1986.
 He also became a reviewer for scientific journals such as the Journal of Biological Chemistry and Proceedings of the National Academy of Sciences.

 Seeking some distance from Kornberg to work independently and away from DNA polymerase, Lehman shifted his focus to exonuclease 1.
 He was among the first to identify and purify it, and it would later be widely used in numerous experiments for DNA purification because only degraded single-stranded DNA.
 Afterward, he redirected his research toward another enzyme, DNA ligase, which is involved in DNA replication, recombination, and repair processes.
 Lehman was one of the pioneers in studying and purifying this enzyme.
 During those years, he collaborated with individuals like Paul Modrich, who was his postdoctoral student at the time and later won the Nobel Prize for his work in DNA repair.

 Another significant area of active research was the study of DNA replication in eukaryotes, where the first evidence was obtained that eukaryotic DNA polymerase is composed of subunits with specific functions.
 Lehman also distinguished himself in the investigation of the RecA enzyme, which plays a role in homologous recombination for DNA repair.

 Finally, he worked on studying herpes simplex virus type 1, where they were able to artificially reconstruct the virus.
 His focus was on understanding how the virus replicates its genetic material in the cell and how the state of latency develops in the virus—essentially, what keeps the virus present without causing disease until a specific moment.
 Lehman continued working on the herpes virus until his retirement.
 His last project was taken over by his final postdoctoral student but had to be abandoned due to a lack of funding.

 When Arthur Kornberg died in 2007, Lehman published articles as a dedication expressing his appreciation towards him.
-Lehman's professional career concluded with the completion of 216 publications, but he remains active.
-Currently, he is part of the review teams for scientific journals such as the Journal of Biological Chemistry and Proceedings of the National Academy of Sciences.
-He also advises several former students who visit him, sharing their latest data, allowing him to stay updated with the latest publications.
+Lehman's professional career concluded with the completion of 216 publications, but he remained active.
+He was part of the review teams for scientific journals such as the Journal of Biological Chemistry and Proceedings of the National Academy of Sciences.
+He also advised several former students who visited him, sharing their latest data, allowing him to stay updated with the latest publications.

+Death

+Lehman died on June 15, 2026, at the age of 101.